53v3n3d4/Zukan-Icon-Theme/PYTHON.md

 ### Plugin

-When developing, you may need to `Package Control: Satisfy Libraries` to install dependencies.
+You may need to `Package Control: Satisfy Libraries` to install dependencies.

 ```
 # Select ST python interpreter in '.python-version' file